willgoldby/API-Documentation-for-GetMyWeather-API/Basic-outline-4_21.md

 ## To make a request, you will need to supply four values.

 You will need to supply the following information:
- * An origin in latitude and longitude
+ * An _origin_ in latitude and longitude
- * A numerical value that represent meters away from origin
+ * A numerical value that represent _meters away from origin_
- * The time in month/day/year format and the time in hr/minute format
+ * The _time_ in month/day/year format and the time in hr/minute format
- * An API key.
+ * An _API key_.

 ### Origin point in latitude and longitude

-Provide latitude and longitude in the following format
+Provide latitude and longitude in the following format:

 `<NN.NNNN>:<NN.NNNN>`

-For example, Leicester's latitude and longitude would be supplied as `52.6369:1.1398`.
+For example, Leicester's latitude and longitude would be supplied as the following:

+`52.6369:1.1398`.

 #### What if I only have zip code?
 Can I use that?

 If you do not have an origin in latitude and longitude, you will need to convert a user's location value into latitude and longitude before making a request to the API.

-Here is a reference link for converting location data: [How do I convert location into latitude and longitude?](https://support.google.com/maps/answer/18539?co=GENIE.Platform%3DDesktop&hl=en)
+Here is a reference link for converting location data: [How do I convert a location into latitude and longitude?](https://support.google.com/maps/answer/18539?co=GENIE.Platform%3DDesktop&hl=en)

 ### Meters away from origin